Team: Huntress EDR

 NOTE: For many of our RMM deployments, Organization Names are generated in Huntress by the RMM deployment script.
 Please review the deployment article related to your RMM to find out how Organization Names create in your environment.

-When a Threat Researcher attempts to report an incident under your account, a search is conducted within your PSA using the Organization Name in Huntress.
+When a SOC Analyst attempts to report an incident under your account, a search is conducted within your PSA using the Organization Name in Huntress.
 If there is a matching name, the incident report is easily filed under the correct client or site name in your system.

 This means that it is crucial that the Organization Names in Huntress are exact matches (or very similar) and unique to the names in your PSA to ensure proper reporting.